Standard Terms and Conditions of delivery to RAI Amsterdam B.V.

 3. any other rules and regulations which are, by their nature, applicable to You and Your Personnel.

-16.2 You agree that RAI will not print out and attach he RAI Regulations, and that the above-mentioned web page gives You sufficient opportunity to become acquainted with the RAI Regulations.
-You also confirm that You agree with the content of the RAI Regulations before You enter into a Contract with RAI.
+16.2 You acknowledge that the abovementioned reference gives You sufficient opportunity to take note of the RAI Regulations and that You agree with the content thereof before You enter into n Agreement with RAI.

-Article 17 - Protection of RAI Data and data breaches
+Article 17 - Protection of Personal Data and data breaches

-17.1 You may Process RAI Data only if and in so far as this is necessary for the provision of Services or the delivery of Products.
+17.1 You may Process Personal Data only if and in so far as this is necessary for the delivery of Products and/or Services.

-17.2 In the event that You qualify as a data processor within the meaning of the GDPR, You will Process the RAI Data in accordance with the RAI Data Processing Agreement which will be attached to the Contract.
+17.2 In the event that You qualify as a data processor within the meaning of the GDPR, You will Process the Personal Data in accordance with the Data Processing Agreement which will be attached to the Agreement.
+In that case, Articles 17.3 and 17.4 are no longer applicable after signing the Data Processing Agreement.

-17.4 You are liable for all damage which RAI may suffer as a result of an infringement of the GDPR, (the obligation to report) data breaches and all other relevant privacy laws and regulations, and You must indemnify RAI and compensate it for claims of third parties and all resulting damage and costs.
+17.4 You are liable for all damage which RAI may suffer as a result of an infringement of the GDPR, (the obligation to report) data breaches and all other relevant privacy laws and regulations, and You must indemnify RAI both in and out of court from claims of third parties and all resulting damage and costs.

 Article 18 - Integrity

 18.1 RAI endeavours to do business exclusively in a fair and ethically responsible manner.
-RAI applies a zero-tolerance policy in enforcing the principle that any form of bribery and corruption is unacceptable.
+RAI adopts a zero-tolerance policy regarding any form of bribery and corruption.
 This policy applies to every party with whom RAI has a business relationship, including You, Your Personnel and RAI’s own employees.

 18.2 Bribery and corruption are deemed to mean directly or indirectly accepting, offering, proposing, paying, giving, approving and requesting bribes or other favours for the purpose of inducing others to do or refrain from doing any acts with a view to obtaining any commercial or personal benefit in relation to Your relationship with RAI, regardless of whether such acts occur in the public or private sector and regardless of whether they are common practice in a particular region.